 Online Wallet

-It’s the kind of wallet that is directly connected to the Internet.
-For example, when a user creates an account on any exchange, he automatically creates an online wallet.
+An online wallet is one that remains connected to the internet.
+For example, when you create an account on a cryptocurrency exchange, you are automatically given an online wallet.

 Hardware Wallet

-This is a physical device that stores the wallet’s private key and can be connected to your computer or smartphone.
+A hardware wallet is a physical device that safely stores your private keys and can be plugged into your computer or smartphone when needed.

 Software Wallet